Avaiga/taipy-doc/docs/manuals/core/config/data-node-config.md

 addition to the generic parameters described in the previous section [Data node configuration](data-node-config.md), two optional parameters can be provided.

--   The _**path**_ parameter represents the file path used by Taipy to read and write the data.
+-   The _**default_path**_ parameter represents the default file path used by Taipy to read and write the data.
-    If the pickle file already exists (in the case of a shared input data node, for instance), it is necessary to provide the file path as the _path_ parameter.
+    If the pickle file already exists (in the case of a shared input data node, for instance), it is necessary to provide the default file path as the _default_path_ parameter.
 If no value is provided, Taipy will use an internal path in the Taipy storage folder (more details on the Taipy storage folder configuration available on the [Global configuration](global-config.md) documentation).